citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupDetailResponseModel.md

 HasAutoscaleLogOffReminderTitle returns a boolean if a field has been set.

+### SetAutoscaleLogOffReminderTitleNil

+`func (o *DeliveryGroupDetailResponseModel) SetAutoscaleLogOffReminderTitleNil(b bool)`

+ SetAutoscaleLogOffReminderTitleNil sets the value for AutoscaleLogOffReminderTitle to be an explicit nil

+### UnsetAutoscaleLogOffReminderTitle
+`func (o *DeliveryGroupDetailResponseModel) UnsetAutoscaleLogOffReminderTitle()`

+UnsetAutoscaleLogOffReminderTitle ensures that no value is present for AutoscaleLogOffReminderTitle, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)